froala/wordpress-froala-wysiwyg/README.md

 ```

-Example of inti using 2 params:
+Example of init using 2 params:

 ```php